openservicebrokerapi/servicebroker/spec.md

 component JSON Schema directly using the following convention:

 Given: `osb_v2:///{:component_path}`, fetch `/v2/catalog/schemas/:component_path`
-and then the Controller is responsible to continue fetching any unknown `:component_path` URIs.
+and then the Platform is responsible to continue fetching any unknown `:component_path` URIs.
 Care must be taken by the platform to not fetch duplicate definitions.